marsgroves/HackTheBox/README.md

 # HackTheBox
 Hack The Box pen testing and challenges.

-Here we have walkthroughs of
+Here we have walkthroughs of Hack The Box.